-Each time I watch the movie Out of Africa, I get swept up in the sheer beauty of it all — the scenery, the sets, the music and the love story.
+Each time I watch the Academy Award-winning romantic drama Out of Africa, I get swept up in the sheer beauty of it all — the scenery, the sets, the music and the love story.

 Director Sydney Pollack says they got lucky when it snowed because it doesn’t snow that often there.

 The rest of the filming took place on two sites about 30 miles from Nairobi.
-According to the production notes:

-“The Ngong Dairy in Karen (named after Blixen), with areas of lush farmland and a magnificent view of the Ngong Hills, provided a fitting location for a replica of Blixen’s home.
+The Ngong Dairy in Karen (named after Blixen), with areas of lush farmland and a magnificent view of the Ngong Hills, provided a fitting location for a replica of Blixen’s home.

 They also had to dig wells and irrigate because there had been a drought and everything was “pretty dried up” when they got to the house, which had been abandoned.

 Director Sidney Pollack says Production Designer Stephen Grimes “saw past all the crumbling stones of the house and the dried grass and the abandoned place and turned it into a really lovely house that was very close in spirit to the one she lived in with the same view of the Ngong hills in back.”

 Regarding the difficulty of filming with wild animals, Pollack said, “I’m not sure you can ever really train a lion, so whenever we were filming a scene with one, there were several big guys standing nearby with (industrial sized) fire extinguishers, just in case.”

 They also planted coffee in various stages of growth around the house so they could film the progression of the crop through the story.